Believe you can and you’re halfway there.” - Theodore Roosevelt

 Carlos Jimenez Biography

-Carlos Jimenez is an extraordinary flute player and vocalist, as well as composer and band leader of jazz, Latin jazz and salsa.
+Carlos Jimenez is an extraordinary flute player and vocalist, as well as composer and bandleader of Jazz, Latin Jazz and Salsa.

 Woods